OSC/ood-documentation/source/installation/resource-manager/systemd.rst

 lived jobs or to use resources outside of your compute pool (like login nodes).

-The adapter is similar to the linuxhost adaptor with the following options:
+The adapter is similar to the ``linuxhost`` adapter with the following options:

 ``submit_host``
   The address to submit to.
 ``ssh_hosts``
-  System names that are connected to via ssh (list all posabilities if the above is a RR-DNS name).
+  System names that are connected to via ssh (list all possibilities if the above is a RR-DNS name).
 ``timeout``
   is used to set a 'walltime' after which the job is killed.
 ``debug``